 How Do I Fix Cloudy Eyes In My Discus?

 Cloudy eyes can easily heal when discovered early, and treatment commences immediately.
-In the early stage of this disease, you can perform the first treatment of changing out carbon from the filter, followed by 25% water changes for four days if it persists, treat with the aquarium salt for 7 days and observe, 1 teaspoon for every 10 gallons of water.
+In the early stage of this disease, you can perform the first treatment of changing out carbon from the filter, followed by 25% water changes for four days if it persists, treat with the aquarium salt for 7 days and observe, 1 tablespoon for every 10 gallons of water.

 Generally, fishes are sensitive, and things as simple as water changes, temperature changes, pH changes, etc. can cause stress a huge amount of stress, so the question should not be How do I Fix cloudy eye fish but what are the preventive measures to this disease.
 It is cheaper and safer for you and your fish, respectively.